kubevirt/kubevirtci/cluster-provision/README.md

 ### Accessing the webconsole

-Make sure that `node01` resolves to `127.0.0.1` and that you added `--ocp-port 8443` when creatin the cluster.
+Make sure that `node01` resolves to `127.0.0.1` and that you added `--ocp-port 8443` when creating the cluster.
 If you did that, you can simply access the webconsole at `https://127.0.0.1:8443`.
 The login credentials are `admin:admin`.